Klurifixus/health-journey/README.md

     * Run this command: heroku open

 ## Credits
-I would like to extend my gratitude to those who have contributed knowledge and advice towards the fruition of this project:
+I would like to extend my gratitude to those who have contributed knowledge and advice towards the creation of this project:

 * Hurtig, a cloud engineer and a good friend, for his guidance through challenging technical scenarios.